kj2013/claff-happydb/README.md

 # claff-happydb
-Corpus and annotations for the CL-Aff Shared Task from the University of Pennsylvania
+Corpus and annotations for the CL-Aff Shared Task - In Pursuit of Happiness - from the University of Pennsylvania

+The CL-Aff Shared Task comprises two sub-tasks in affect modeling and understanding on data from the HappyDB corpus (see <a href="https://github.com/rit-public/HappyDB">https://github.com/rit-public/HappyDB</a>).
+Further documentation about HappyDB can be found <a href="https://rit-public.github.io/HappyDB/">here</a> and <a href="https://www.kaggle.com/ritresearch/happydb">on Kaggle</a>.

 This package contains a release of training and test data to aid in modeling affect and emotion from text.

-The CL-Aff Shared Task comprises two sub-tasks in affect modeling on data from the HappyDB corpus (see <a href="https://github.com/rit-public/HappyDB">https://github.com/rit-public/HappyDB</a>).
-Further documentation about HappyDB can be found <a href="https://rit-public.github.io/HappyDB/">here</a> and <a href="https://www.kaggle.com/ritresearch/happydb">on Kaggle</a>.

 This README describes the directory structure and contents of this gitrepo.
 To know how this corpus was annotated for the CL-Aff Shared Task 2019, please see ./docs/annotation_rules.txt
 We plan to further enrich this data, with more annotations, meta-features and trained classifiers to aid with downstream applications.

 Results of the CL-Aff Shared Task 2019 will be released in the AAAI Workshop on Affective Content Analysis (AffCon) @ AAAI-2019.
 Check out the Workshop and Shared Task website:  <a href="https://sites.google.com/view/affcon2019/home">https://sites.google.com/view/affcon2019/home</a>
-Register your team now via EasyChair: <a href="https://easychair.org/conferences/?conf=affcon2019">https://easychair.org/conferences/?conf=affcon2019</a>

-If you use the data and publish please let us know and cite our CL-Aff overview paper:
+If you use the data and publish, please let us know and cite our CL-Aff overview paper:
 @inproceedings{TBA
 }

-## README for The Computational Linguistics Affect Summarization Shared Task Corpus (CL-Aff 2019)
+## README for The Computational Linguistics Affect Understanding Shared Task Corpus (CL-Aff 2019)

 August 24, 2018

 Please read further for details on the CL-Aff Shared Task run as part of AffCon Workshop @ AAAI 2019 - official website hosted at: <a href="https://sites.google.com/view/affcon2019/home">https://sites.google.com/view/affcon2019/home</a> <br>

-To participate in the 2018 shared task, please register your team details at: <a href="https://easychair.org/conferences/?conf=affcon2019">https://easychair.org/conferences/?conf=affcon2019</a> <br>
+To participate in the 2019 shared task, please register your team details at: <a href="https://easychair.org/conferences/?conf=affcon2019">https://easychair.org/conferences/?conf=affcon2019</a>  Please prefix your submission title with [CL-Aff Shared Task]<br>

 ### Overview

 You are invited to participate in the first CL-Aff Shared Task, to be held as a part of the Affective Content Analysis workshop @ AAAI 2019.
-The purpose of the CL-Aff Shared Task is to challenge the current understanding of emotion through a task that models the experiential, contextual and agentic attributes of happy moments.
+The purpose of the CL-Aff Shared Task is to challenge the current understanding of emotion and affect in text through a task that models the experiential, contextual, and agentic attributes of happy moments.
 It has long been known that human affect is context-driven, and that labeled datasets should account for these factors in generating predictive models of affect.
 The Shared Task is organized in collaboration with researchers at Megagon Labs and builds upon the HappyDB dataset, comprising human accounts of 'happy moments'.
 The Shared Task comprises two sub-tasks for analyzing happiness and wellbeing in written language, on a corpus of 100,000 descriptions of happy moments.

 ### Tasks